msoleit/merging-intervals/README.md

 # merging-intervals

+## To run :
+The Driver class is the entry point to the application.
+When run, it will prompt the user to enter the path of the input file (default is under src/resources folder in the project directory) and the merging distance (default is zero).

 ## Assumptions :
 1. A deleted block can not be overwritten even by adding new intervals which overlaps with it.
 2. A deleted block will be neglected if it is smaller than or equal the merge distance between the intervals on its right and left which will be merged in that case.